-Marcus Eaves is responsible for running this fine 2 Michelin starred number and as the name suggests it’s a fine French eatery.
+Marcus Eaves is responsible for running this fine 1 Michelin starred joint and as the name suggests it’s a fine French eatery.
 He takes the reigns after the departure of his mentor Shane Osbourne who ironically was allergic to fish!
-I loved the entire experience of being here, from the free crispy deep fried fishy-esque croquettes, the nutty green olives, to the foie gras sandwiched in thin crisp pastries dotted with sesame seeds and the endearing sommelier who really knew his onions.
-It’s the kind of behaviour one would expect when you’re paying 60 quid for a 2 course a la carte menu over lunch!
+I loved the entire experience of being here, from the amuse bouche of deep fried fishy croquettes, the nutty green olives, to the foie gras sandwiched in thin crisp pastries, dotted with sesame seeds to the endearing sommelier who really knew his onions.
+It’s the kind of behaviour one would expect when you’re paying 60 quid for a 2 course a la carte menu over lunch.

 So this is where it all began;

 If this doesn’t whet your appetite then nothing will!

 And for the mains;

 Oh and those fishy croquette things I muttered about earlier with the foie gras sesame pastries;

 For starters I went for the Confit Suckling Pig Belly accompanied with stuffed baby Squid.
 Surf and turf like how I’ve never had before, the savoury richness of the pork was really complemented by the perfuming lemon verbena – for those who don’t know it’s a exotic lemony shrub.
 To be honest neither did I as I had to look it up!

 Another starter eaten and worth mentioning were the Stuffed Chicken Wings with Truffle Mayonnaise and Dorset Crab.
 Chicken wings a la Michelin – gorgeous.